lfex/ltest/README.md

 track user-skipped tests; it only tracks tests that are skipped do to issues as perceived by EUnit.

+However, ltest's test runner *does* track skipped tests and will report these in its output.

 Here is a more complete example: